University of Glasgow

 College of Science & Engineering

-Visit our website for further information on University of Glasgow’s, School of Physics & Astronomy: https://www.gla.ac.uk/schools/physics/
+Please visit our website for further information on The University of Glasgow’s School of Chemistry: https://www.gla.ac.uk/schools/chemistry/

 It is the University of Glasgow’s mission to foster an inclusive climate, which ensures equality in our working, learning, research and teaching environment.